Richard Ashby Wilson

 Professor Ph.D.
 London School of Economics, 1990

 Richard Ashby Wilson is the Gladstein Distinguished Chair of Human Rights and Professor of Anthropology and Law, and founding director of the Human Rights Institute.
 Wilson is the author or editor of eleven books on anthropology, international human rights, truth and reconciliation commissions and international criminal tribunals.
-His articles have been published in American Anthropologist, American Ethnologist, Anthropological Theory, Current Anthropology, Human Rights Quarterly, and the Journal of the Royal Anthropological Institute, as well as in media outlets such as The Guardian, The Independent, The Times Higher Education Supplement and the Washington Post.
+His articles have been published in American Anthropologist, American Ethnologist, Anthropological Theory, Current Anthropology, Human Rights Quarterly, and the Journal of the Royal Anthropological Institute, as well as in media outlets such as The Guardian, The Independent, The Times Higher Education Supplement and The Washington Post.
+His work has been translated into Chinese, Danish, Italian, Portuguese, Serbian, Spanish, and Turkish.
 He served as the editor of the journal Anthropological Theory and associate editor of the Journal of Human Rights.

 His book Writing History in International Criminal Trials, selected by Choice in 2012 as an Outstanding Academic Title, analyzed the ways in which international prosecutors and defense attorneys marshal historical evidence to advance their cases.
 His latest book Incitement on Trial: Prosecuting International Speech Crimes (Cambridge University Press, 2017) integrates the international law and social science of hate speech, advances a new way of thinking about how speech contributes to genocide and crimes against humanity, and reconceptualizes criminal liability for incitement as a form of complicity.